pagkly/Zed/Investopedia3/Financial Times Stock Exchange Group (FTSE) Offers Specialized Indices.md

 The Financial Times Stock Exchange (FTSE), now known as FTSE Russell Group, is a British financial organization that specializes in providing index offerings for the global financial markets.
 The [London Stock Exchange Group](https://www.lseg.com/) (LSEG) owns the FTSE Russell Group.
 In addition to the FTSE Russell Group, the LSEG also owns the Borsa Italiana, Millennium IT, and other financial brands.1

-The indexing division of the FTSE is similar to that of [Standard & Poor’s](https://www.investopedia.com/terms/s/sp.asp); it specializes in creating index offerings that the global financial markets can use as [benchmarks](https://www.investopedia.com/terms/b/benchmark.asp).
+The indexing division of the FTSE is similar to that of [[Standard & Poor’s]](https://www.investopedia.com/terms/s/sp.asp); it specializes in creating index offerings that the global financial markets can use as [[benchmarks]](https://www.investopedia.com/terms/b/benchmark.asp).
 An index is comprised of a hypothetical portfolio of stock holdings, so it can act as a representation of the performance of a particular market segment—also called a benchmark.
 Although the FTSE offers many indexes, its two most well-known indexes are the FTSE 100, which is comprised of the most highly capitalized [blue-chip stocks](https://www.investopedia.com/terms/b/bluechipstock.asp) listed on the London Stock Exchange, and the Russell 2000 Index, a small-cap stock market index of the smallest 2,000 stocks in the Russell 3000 Index.

 ### Key Takeaways